Mefisto04/video-generatorgoal/render-deployment.md

 After successful deployment, Render will provide a URL like:
 `https://video-processor-xxxx.onrender.com`

-Use this URL in your Next.js API route by replacing the Python script execution with an HTTP request to this endpoint.
+Copy this URL and set it as the `VIDEO_PROCESSOR_URL` environment variable in your Next.js application's Vercel deployment.